-So far I’ve done just that.
-My last few appointments I’ve gone on my own, even though my partner has offered to take the time off work to come with me.
+So far, I’ve done just that.
+In my last few appointments, I’ve gone on my own, even though my partner has offered to take the time off work to come with me.
 I went to My Short Synacthen Test (SST) on my own and to the follow-up appointment with my endocrinologist to get the results.

 I also went to My Gastrointestinal Appointmentest on my own, as well as to my PIP (Why I Hate Atos And Their Assessments) assessment.
 Although this was largely because I didn’t want to have to reschedule it due to having to ring them up on the phone.
 I hate talking on the phone, which is another fear I need to overcome.

 I haven’t really used any tips or tricks to overcome my fear of going somewhere new.
 That work was done a long time ago when I found a way to massively reduce my psychotic episodes.
 It was just a matter of accepting the fact that it’ll only be a mild discomfort that’ll lessen the more I engage in these actions.
 Basically, classic graded exposure.

-I do still have a few distraction and “busy” strategies that I use to help manage my anxiety disorders when I leave my place.
+I do still have a few distractions and “busy” strategies that I use to help manage my anxiety disorders when I leave my place.
 The one I find most useful is always having my headphones with me so I can listen to music.
 However, this can sometimes backfire with helping me with my anxiety.

-If I’m listening to music but can’t see a display of stops on the train/tube/bus when travelling to a new place then it can vamp up my anxiety instead.
+If I’m listening to music but can’t see a display of stops on the train/tube/bus when travelling to a new place, then it can vamp up my anxiety instead.
 This is due to the fear of missing my stop and looking like a fool if I have to travel back the way I just came.
-Thus, I normally have it at a level I can enjoy my music distraction but still here the call out for the stops.
+Thus, I normally have it at a level I can enjoy my music distraction but still hear the callout for the stops.

 Unwanted Life readers.